Royal Bank of Canada Lowers Unum Group (NYSE:UNM) Price Target to $22.00

-Unum Group (NYSE:UNM) had its target price decreased by Royal Bank of Canada from $26.00 to $22.00 in a report issued on Wednesday, The Fly reports.
-Royal Bank of Canada currently has a sector perform rating on the financial services provider’s stock.
+Unum Group (NYSE:UNM) had its price target cut by investment analysts at Royal Bank of Canada from $26.00 to $22.00 in a report released on Wednesday, The Fly reports.
+The firm presently has a “sector perform” rating on the financial services provider’s stock.
+Royal Bank of Canada’s target price suggests a potential upside of 41.75% from the company’s previous close.
 The analysts noted that the move was a valuation call.

-UNM has been the subject of a number of other research reports.
-Credit Suisse Group upgraded Unum Group from an underperform rating to a neutral rating and decreased their price target for the stock from $19.00 to $18.00 in a report on Wednesday, March 11th.
-JPMorgan Chase & Co. lowered their price target on shares of Unum Group from $41.00 to $34.00 and set a neutral rating for the company in a report on Tuesday, May 5th.
-ValuEngine lowered shares of Unum Group from a sell rating to a strong sell rating in a report on Thursday, April 2nd.
-DOWLING & PARTN cut Unum Group from a buy rating to a neutral rating in a research note on Tuesday, April 28th.
-Finally, Morgan Stanley lowered their price objective on Unum Group from $18.00 to $16.00 and set an equal weight rating for the company in a research note on Tuesday, May 5th.
-One analyst has rated the stock with a sell rating, seven have assigned a hold rating and two have given a buy rating to the company’s stock.
-The company has an average rating of Hold and an average target price of $27.38.
+Other equities research analysts have also recently issued reports about the stock.
+Morgan Stanley reduced their price target on shares of Unum Group from $18.00 to $16.00 and set an “equal weight” rating for the company in a research report on Tuesday, May 5th.
+DOWLING & PARTN lowered shares of Unum Group from a “buy” rating to a “neutral” rating in a research note on Tuesday, April 28th.
+ValuEngine lowered shares of Unum Group from a “sell” rating to a “strong sell” rating in a research note on Thursday, April 2nd.
+Credit Suisse Group upgraded shares of Unum Group from an “underperform” rating to a “neutral” rating and dropped their price objective for the company from $19.00 to $18.00 in a research note on Wednesday, March 11th.
+Finally, JPMorgan Chase & Co. dropped their price objective on shares of Unum Group from $41.00 to $34.00 and set a “neutral” rating on the stock in a research note on Tuesday, May 5th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and two have issued a buy rating to the company’s stock.
+The company has an average rating of “Hold” and a consensus target price of $27.38.

 Unum Group, together with its subsidiaries, provides financial protection benefit solutions in the United States, the United Kingdom, and internationally.
 It operates through Unum US, Unum UK, Colonial Life, and Closed Block segments.
 The company offers group long-term and short-term disability, group life, and accidental death and dismemberment products; supplemental and voluntary products, such as individual disability, voluntary benefits, and dental and vision products; and accident, sickness, disability, life, and cancer and critical illness products.